 They sit against one another on the floor, relying on the warmth of each other’s bodies and the steam rising from their bowls to protect them from the autumnal chill.
 Claire rests her arms on her knees, leaning forward to inhale deeply — garlic and onion, fresh air and wet earth — as she looks out over the rain-pummeled garden and churning waters of the lake below.
-Lowering her bowl to the hardwood floor, she reaches for a slice of thickly sliced bread marbled with cheddar; it is sweet and pillow-soft, the cheese pleasantly sharp and creamy.
+Lowering her bowl to the hardwood floor, she reaches for a thick slice of bread marbled with cheddar; it is sweet and pillow-soft, the cheese pleasantly sharp and creamy.

 “Having a friend who works at a bakery is possibly the best decision I’ve ever made,” she says, setting the bread back onto her plate to embrace the warm bowl of borscht once more.